 Our film sort of got lumped in with Basic Instinct where some of the more activist groups really felt that it portrayed a gay character as being psychopathic, and that audiences would be confused into believing that if you were gay or transgender then that must mean you’re a serial killer.
 I think it has vanished from the legacy of the film because on further inspection, I think people really realize that was kind of a superficial reading of the movie.

 Foster is of course, correct.
 On the surface, Jame Gumb may appear to be one of the most monstrous attacks on homosexuality and transgenderism ever put to film, but only at a glance.
-Beneath the surface, Gumb is a far more complex and disturbing character, played superbly by actor Ted Levine to create one of cinema’s most frightening villains.
-Focusing on Gumb also misses the moral tale at the center of the film, and how the talents of someone who actually is gay brought it to life.
+Look a little deeper and Gumb is revealed as a dangerously disturbed individual who superficially views sexual and gender identity as ways he can transform himself.
+Gumb is a complex character played superbly by actor Ted Levine to create one of cinema’s most frightening villains.
+Focusing on Gumb also misses the moral tale at the center of the film, one of a woman punishing a wicked man who turns women into objects he can keep.